Tyneside Electrics: Routes

 The original lines covered were the North Tyneside Loop from Newcastle Central via Wallsend, North Shields, Whitley Bay and South Gosforth back to Newcastle; the East Coast Main Line (ECML) from Newcastle Central to Benton (providing a short cut to Monkseaton and Whitley Bay), and the Riverside Branch from Byker to Percy Main via Walker.

 At Benton the electrified lines diverged from the ECML to join the Blyth and Tyne line (see below).
 These curved lines were called the South West Curve and South East Curve based on their disposition looking north.
 The SE Curve had scheduled electric services running over it from time to time, but the SW Curve was used for empty stock movements.

-In 1923 the triangular junctions at South Gosforth were electrified in connection with opening of the new car sheds, but were used only for empty stock movements.
+In 1923 the triangular junctions at South Gosforth were electrified in connection with opening the new car sheds, but were used only for empty stock movements.
 In the same year, a route was electrified in the Heaton area.
 This route left the ECML at Benton Bank and ran through the freight yard at Heaton to connect with the Tynemouth lines at Heaton East Junction.
 It was used for empty stock movements and as an access route to Walker Gate Carriage Works where heavy repairs and overhaul of the electric stock took place.
 This route was called the "Heaton Independent Lines".